Teaching AI Interactively: An Experience Report in Higher Education: Discussion

 \subsection{Scaling Up}

-This work raises natural questions on how the new instructional methods could be applied to larger enrollments.
-The intervention was implemented in a summer offering of approximately 50 students, while the traditional lecture-based course typically enrolls approximately 300 students per section.
-Scaling this model therefore requires careful consideration of instructional staffing, classroom logistics, and activity design.

 One important factor in the redesigned course was the active presence of teaching assistants during class sessions.
 Teaching assistants provided real-time support, answered questions, and helped facilitate collaborative activities.
 We believe that with greater involvement from teaching assistants, the active and student-centered instruction described in this paper can scale to the larger Spring sessions.
 Prior work \cite{essick2016scaling, silva2022innovating} provides an example for how TAs can be trained and utilized to scale-up collaborative learning in large classes.
 With appropriate training and clearly defined facilitation roles, TAs can support subgroups of students in the collaborative, unplugged simulations and surface group misconceptions and confusion areas to the instructor to address more broadly.
 Coordinating classroom management between TAs and the instructor would allow each student to receive individualized attention from at least one member of the instructional team and allow the instructor to concentrate in-class support where most needed.
-Short mini-lectures combined with structured group tasks could replace extended lecture segments without requiring a complete overhaul of course materials or assessment.
 Many of the unplugged simulations and collaborative programming labs were intentionally designed to be flexible with the number of students in each group.
 In a large-enrollment setting, modifying the group size and using teaching assistants to organize and facilitate peer collaboration can help extend the instructional team's reach to make learning feel personal and individual.

 The use of frequent formative feedback, such as One-Minute Papers, may become even more valuable at scale.
 Aggregated student reflections can provide instructors with rapid insight into common misconceptions and guide targeted adjustments to subsequent class sessions.
 Reshaping feedback mechanisms to better suit aggregation, like surveys, polls, and quizzes, would make it easier for instructors to respond to the student experience.
 Alternatively, using TAs to collect, aggregate, and interpret OMPs would let the instructional team receive qualitative responses about student progress.